-1. Bring the vehicle to a complete stop and shift the transmission to PARK.
+1. Bring the vehicle to a complete stop and shift the transmission into PARK.

-2. Turn OFF the engine.

-3. For vehicles with Keyless Enter-N-Go, remove the Keyless Enter-N-Go button and use the key fob to complete this procedure.
-Refer to "Starting Procedures/ Keyless Enter-N-Go" in "Starting and Operating" for further information.

-4. Turn the ignition switch to the ON/RUN position, but do not start the engine.

-5. Press and hold the brake pedal.

-6. Shift the transmission into NEUTRAL.

-7. Using the point of a ballpoint pen or similar object, press and hold the recessed transfer case NEUTRAL (N) button (located by the selector switch) for four seconds, until the light behind the N symbol starts to blink, indicating shift in progress.
+- 2. Turn OFF the engine. - 3.
+For vehicles with Keyless Enter-N-GoTM, remove the Keyless Enter-N-GoTM button and use the key fob to complete this procedure.
+Refer to "Installing And Removing The ENGINE START/STOP Button/Keyless Enter-N-GoTM" in "Starting and Operating" for how to remove Keyless Enter-N-GoTM button. - 4.
+Turn the ignition switch to the ON/RUN position, but do not start the engine. - 5.
+Press and hold the brake pedal. - 6.
+Shift the transmission into NEUTRAL. - 7.
+Using the point of a ballpoint pen or similar object, press and hold the recessed transfer case NEUTRAL (N) button (located by the selector switch) for four seconds, until the light behind the N symbol starts to blink, indicating shift in progress.
 The light will stop blinking (stay on solid) when the shift to NEUTRAL (N) is complete.
+A "FOUR WHEEL DRIVE SYSTEM IN NEUTRAL" message will display on the EVIC (Electronic Vehicle Information Center).
+Refer to "Electronic Vehicle Information Center (EVIC)" in "Understanding Your Instrument Panel" for further information.